-How about Matilda, Bend It Like Beckham, Brave, Little Women or Mulan?
+How about Matilda, Bend It Like Beckham, Brave, Little Women, Mulan or Ride Like A Girl?

-Whether it be with Granny, your next door neighbour, or all of the aunties, make it special.
-If you're not lucky enough to live near your female relatives, get them on Facetime or on the phone.
+Whether it be with Nanna, your next door neighbour, or all of the aunties, make it special.
+If you're not lucky enough to live near your female relatives, get them on Facetime, Zoom or on the old-fashioned mobile phone.
 This is a day for all of you to celebrate!